OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Mirage Dataset

 \subsection{Limitations of Existing Benchmarks}

-Current AIGI detection research is impeded by its reliance on outdated datasets, which suffer from two primary limitations: \textbf{(1) Outdated Generators and Content Gaps.} Existing benchmarks are largely obsolete, comprising images from legacy models (e.g., GANs \cite{gan}, early DMs \cite{stable_diffusion}).
-Detectors trained on this data may excel on established leaderboards but fail when facing modern ``in-the-wild'' threats, yielding diminishing returns for real-world security.
-This limitation is compounded by a lack of content diversity; for instance, GenImage \cite{genimage} entirely omits crucial domains like anime ior stylized art. \textbf{(2) Flawed Training Protocols.} Furthermore, many benchmarks mandate training on a single generator, a practice insufficient for capturing diverse forgery traces \cite{aide}.
+Current AIGI detection research is hindered by a reliance on outdated datasets with two primary limitations: \textbf{(1) Obsolete Generators and Content Gaps.} Most benchmarks comprise images from legacy models (e.g., GANs \cite{gan}, early DMs \cite{stable_diffusion}).
+Detectors trained on these may excel on established leaderboards but fail against modern ``in-the-wild'' threats, offering limited real-world utility.
+This is exacerbated by a lack of diversity; for instance, GenImage \cite{genimage} omits crucial domains like anime and stylized art. \textbf{(2) Flawed Training Protocols.} Furthermore, many benchmarks mandate training on a single generator, a practice insufficient for capturing diverse forgery traces \cite{aide}.